reasonwithoutrestraint/site/Original/My moral understanding.md

         - Desires and motivations are not subject to the constituitive features of normative judgments.
 E.g. it doesn't follow from the mere fact that one desires X that they have reason to bring about X. It is not constituitive of desiring X that one also desires the means to bring about X (e.g. if X is have healthy teeth and the means is performing a painful dental operation)
         - Judgments of value and judgments of reasons do bear an interesting relationship to desires and motivations.
 It may be that normative judgments are the product of motivational features plus the following features: endorsement, reflection/deliberation, full consciousness/awareness, full information
 - Moral judgments:
-    - Taking into account the interests of others.
-    - Others have reasons to adhere to the moral norms.
+    - Taking into account the interests of others: insofar as one advances a moral judgment X, why do they have necessary reason to take into account the interests of others?
+Insofar as one advances a moral judgment, they are making an attempt to modify the behaviors and attitudes of others.
+If a person has no interest in modifying the judgments of others, they are not playing the morality game.
+To play the morality game well, they moral judgments that they advance must be judgments that others would accept if they were fully rational, i.e. they would need to advocate for moral norms that all persons have reason to respect.

 A system of prescriptions of any normative domain can be internally critiqued within by applying tests of consistency and coherence.
 Consistency is constituitive of thinking generally.
 Coherence is constituitive of normative judgments generally.
 None of this is enough to get some form of absolute standards, as any principle can be the initiating principle, from which the entirety of the system reduces to.
 This is what Humean constructivism suggests.